reactiflux/reactiflux.com/src/transcripts/nader-dabit-2.md

 The thing I've learned more regarding interviews / people over the past few years though is to focus on hiring for capability vs current knowledge.
 If you find someone who is capable of just getting shit done and learning what they need to, that's all that matters.
 If they can google their way around and find the answer, then who cares what was in their brain the minute before, at the end of the day they solved the problem.
 Technical interviews should be tailored to finding problem solvers and people who can get shit done vs things they have memorized to pass the interview.

 Unfortunately, we're not there yet as an industry but there are smart people trying to solve this.

+---

+<a name="ive-always-wondered-what" href="#ive-always-wondered-what">#</a> **Q:** I've always wondered what the key differences are between Azure, GCP, and AWS; Would you be willing to outline some of the quantifiable differences for a end user? – doge

+**A:** I would say that they are all similar in certain ways but they do indeed have tradeoffs that are worth considering.
+I unfortunately am biased since I work at AWS so I would probably recommend finding one solution (maybe a serverless API), and implementing the same service in all 3 clouds.
+Then go into the consoles and play around with the service.
+Do this 1 or two more times for other services.
+This will probably take you a day or 2, but after that you'll have a good idea about which you prefer and which you should focus you time on learning more about.

 [amplify]: https://aws.amazon.com/amplify/
 [next-js]: https://nextjs.org/